 Long-term investments, which include mutual funds and money market funds, federal treasury and agency instruments, and equity securities are carried at fair value.
 Fair value measurements are disclosed in Note 6.
-Earthjustice also invested in a collective trust fund that is measured on a net asset value ("NAV") per share basis, which approximates fair value.
-The Fund is an index fund that seeks investment results that correspond with the underlying assets of the fund, which primarily comprise of domestic and foreign equities index funds.
+Earthjustice also invests in various collective trust funds that are measured on a net asset value ("NAV") per share basis, which approximates fair value.
+These funds are index funds that seek investment results that correspond with the underlying assets of the funds, which the investment objectives to approximate the performance of benchmark index funds over the long term.
 Investments in the collective trust fund are fully redeemable and Earthjustice may make withdrawals from the fund at any time with no restrictions at the NAV per share less an exit fee.
-Realized and unrealized gains and losses on investments, other than those held for split-interest gift agreements, are reflected in the statements of activities as change in value of split-interest gift agreements.
+There are no unfunded commitments for these investments.
+Realized and unrealized gains and losses on investments, other than those held for split-interest gift agreements, are reflected in the statements of activities.
+Realized and unrealized gains and losses on investments held for split-interest gift agreements are reflected in the statements of activities as change in value of split-interest gift agreements.